Imtiyaj5791/DevOps-Journey/Important/Linux.md

     journalctl -u ssh

 ---
+# Hard Link vs Soft Link:

+Hard link: has the same inode as the original file, while a soft link has a different inode and points to the original file path.

+Inode: An inode stores a file's metadata such as permissions, ownership, size, timestamps, and disk block information.

+Swap: Swap is disk space used by Linux to store less-used memory pages when available RAM is low.

+systemd: systemd is the Linux system and service manager used to start, stop, restart, and manage services and system processes.

+Zombie vs Orphan: A zombie is a completed process whose parent has not collected its exit status, while an orphan is a running process whose parent has terminated.

-# 9. How do you create a Linux user and manage permissions?
+# 10. How do you create a Linux user and manage permissions?

 I can create a user using `useradd`, set the password and add the user to the required group.